juju/docs/src/en/controllers-creating.md

 ### Set controller constraints for a new controller

-This example shows how to request at least 4GiB of memory and two CPUs for an AWS controller:
+To request at least 4GiB of memory and two CPUs for just an AWS controller:

 ```bash
 juju bootstrap --bootstrap-constraints "mem=4G cores=2" aws